This was first written on 17/02/2020

 If you remain quietly within your own presence, or sharing your presence with another, these stimulations will fade.
 They may continue in the background perhaps, but you will lose interest in them.
 Instead you will be taken by more subtle currents, flows and rhythms within your own presence.
 Currents of softness and warmth.
 Vibrations and pulsations of pleasure.
 Rhythms of opening and release.

 It does not matter what your mind had been doing.
 If you leave it alone and just feel the simplicity of sensations being generated by your body you will be taken through the anatomical presence and physiological activity of your body.
 You will be taken into the presence of your spiritual nature.
 You will be taken through the particulars of your socialisation and biology.
 You will be taken into the universal presence of the human spirit.

 This presence does not belong to any culture or society.
-It is as universal as blood.
+It is as universal as DNA.
 It is with you.
 It is you.

 Sometimes you may be a teacher, nurse, doctor, mechanic, engineer.
 Sometimes you may be a daughter or son, sister or brother, mother or father, wife or husband.
 Just as you do not always wear the same clothes, you do not always act and live through the same social persona.
 We are all continuously changing our psychological and social clothing: in response to changing circumstance.

 Whatever the social and psychological clothing you may be wearing you remain present.
 It is never your daughter or son, sister or brother, mother or father, wife or husband.
 It is never your best friend.
 It is always you.
 It has always been you at the heart of your life.
 It always will be.

 Beneath your social and psychological identities is who you most deeply and continuously are.
 Who you most clearly know yourself to be.
 You are only sometimes any particular social role.
 You are always you.
 You know this you with a certainty, a clarity that you do not have about any of your social roles.